CentreForDigitalHumanities/scribeAPI/project/skillnet/content/help/learn_marking.md

 You can adjust the digitized pages with tools on the left hand side of the screen.
 Here you'll find the zoom tool and a mark toggle.

-The marks created in this task identify the fields to be transcribed in step 2.
+The marks created in this task identify the fields to be transcribed in the next task phase.